 The national base beneficiary premium may change each year, so your penalty amount may also change each year.

-Frank Long is currently eligible for Medicare, and her Initial Enrollment Period ended on May 31, 2017 He doesn't have prescription drug coverage from any other source.
-Because Frank didn't join a Medicare Part D Prescription Drug Plan by May 31, 217, and instead joined during the Open Enrollment Period that ended December 7, 2020.
+John Baker is currently eligible for Medicare, and her Initial Enrollment Period ended on May 31, 2017, He doesn't have prescription drug coverage from any other source.
+Because John didn't join a Medicare Part D Prescription Drug Plan by May 31, 217, and instead joined during the Open Enrollment Period that ended December 7, 2020.
 His drug coverage was effective January 1, 2021.

-Since Frank was without creditable prescription drug coverage from June 2017–December 2020, his Part D penalty was calculated by figuring (1% for each of the National Part D Premium Average which was $35.44) So 31 months multiplied by $0.33544 per month = $10.55.
-Since the monthly penalty is always rounded to the nearest $0.10, Mr. Long paid $10.60 each month in addition to her plan's monthly premium and his penalty will never go away.
-Due to his late enrollment into Medicare Part D, Frank will always pay his monthly premium plus an additional $10.60 per month.
+Since John was without creditable prescription drug coverage from June 2017–December 2020, his Part D penalty was calculated by figuring (1% for each of the National Part D Premium Average which was $35.44) So 31 months multiplied by $0.33544 per month = $10.55.
+Since the monthly penalty is always rounded to the nearest $0.10, Mr. Baker paid $10.60 each month in addition to her plan's monthly premium and his penalty will never go away.
+Due to his late enrollment into Medicare Part D, John will always pay his monthly premium plus an additional $10.60 per month.

 After you join a Medicare drug plan, Medicare will inform you if you owe a penalty and what your premium will be.
 In general, you'll have to pay this penalty for as long as you have a Medicare drug plan.

 What if I Don't Agree With The Late Enrollment Penalty?